 With so many components of Maryland's Blueprint to consider, the most challenging task has been determining the area of greatest need and creating focus.
 As we move into the next portion of planning, the two areas requiring the most development are applying and refining the PLC process and implementing a cohesive MTSS plan that meets the needs of all levels.
 The Supplemental Instruction Guide is going to receive focus from the district level literacy team.
 Clearly defined Tier 2 and 3 protocols, instructional supports, schedules, identification processes, goal setting, and progress monitoring will be further developed and incorporated into the PLC structures.
-As part of the revision of the MTSS process, we will be implementing a specific time in the daily schedules to address the needs of struggling readers using evidence based universal screeners administered three times a year, progress monitoring, and diagnostic tools to support teachers in targeting the needs of our Special Education and economically disadvantaged students.
-The areas of phonological and phonemic awareness, decoding, fluency, vocabulary, and comprehension will be emphasized for these students.
-The i-Ready dyslexia screener will be administered to all kindergarten students and students falling below benchmark at their grade level to identify skill deficits, then additional support in explicit, sequential, structured literacy will be added.
-This assessment will measure phonological and phonemic awareness, sound-symbol recognition, alphabet knowledge, decoding skills, rapid letter naming and sound fluency, encoding skills, and oral reading fluency.
-Teachers will provide literacy intervention services in addition to the core reading program following the MTSS framework.
-The MTSS framework is in the process of being revised to ensure those who need support the most represented in our student data receive an intensified and progress monitored program.
-An equity approach will be implemented and include professional development on the recently developed a Culturally Responsive and Equity framework to address the needs of all students specifically those achieving at disproportionately low rates based on our student groups and data.
-Professional development will be delivered for principals, along with Universal Design of Learning in August 2024.
-The principals will deliver this training to teachers in a train the trainer model in the first weeks of the 2024-2025 school year.
-Teams of school-based personnel will meet as part of the PLC process to analyze data, review progress, determine the best plan of action, and provider for the services.
+An equity approach focusing on the underserved populations will need to be developed with professional development provided not only for equitable approaches, but also the PLC and MTSS protocols and processes.
 The current draft of the PLC meeting protocol has been undergoing revisions due to the feedback received from the administrative group.
 Principals provided insight into what should be included, prioritized as a requirement, and which components can be customized to meet the needs of the individual teams.